TrDA-hab/Projects/SPI multi display/README.md

 ## 0. About using SPI multi display.
+ - You can use any SPI display that uses a 3-wire SPI bus.
+4-wire SPI bus - not tested, but should work too.
+ - You can connect a maximum of 8 displays using the ESP8266, or more using the ESP32.
+ - You can display the same information on all displays at once (by switching on all relays) or display information individually on each display (including the corresponding relay).
  -  Step by step [instructions for E-Paper Display](https://github.com/arendst/Tasmota/discussions/11850).

 ## 1. SPI multi display.